This post contains affiliate links. See our disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Rhum Agricole: This is the base spirit.
-It’s a type of rum distilled from freshly squeezed sugarcane juice in the French Caribbean Islands.
+Rhum Agricole: This is a type of rum made in the French Caribbean Islands that is distilled from freshly squeezed sugarcane juice.
 We used Clément Rhum Vieux Agricole VSOP because it has a distinct taste with notes of brown sugar and cocoa.
-For a low-proof version of this drink, try Caleño Dark & Spicy Tropical Non-Alcoholic Spirit in place of the rum.
+For a low-proof version of this drink, try Caleño Non-Alcoholic Dark & Spicy Tropical Spirit in place of the rhum agricole.

-Pimm’s No. 1 Liqueur: This is a British liqueur made with herbs, spices, caramelized oranges, and gin.
-For a low-proof version of this drink, use this recipe for non-alcoholic Pimm’s No. 1 Liqueur instead.
+Pimm’s No. 1 Liqueur: This is a liqueur made in England with herbs, spices, caramelized oranges, and alcohol.
+For a mocktail version of this drink, try homemade Pimm’s No. 1 liqueur in place of the Pimm’s No. 1 liqueur.

-Jeppson’s Barrel-Aged Malört: This is a bitter liqueur made with wormwood, liquor, and spices.
+Jeppson’s Barrel-Aged Malört: This is a liqueur made with wormwood, juniper berries, elderflowers, spices, herbs, and alcohol.

-Pepper Bitters: This is a type of spirit infused with hot peppers and botanicals.
-They add spiciness to the drink for more complexity.
-We used Infuse Bitters Tres Amigos Bitters for their hot habanero, Thai chili, and Puya pepper flavor.
+Hot Pepper Bitters: This is a spirit made with peppers, botanicals, herbs, and alcohol.
+We used Infuse Bitters Tres Amigos Bitters because they have a unique hot habanero, Thai chili, and Puya pepper flavor.

 Simple Syrup: This is a sweetener made with white sugar and water.
 We made ours at home using Alex’s stovetop recipe.